Local 9/11 Memorials and Events Honor Those We Lost

 Photo courtesy of Orange County Parks

-It’s difficult to process that 16 years have passed since the September 11 attacks.
-And so in honor of the heroes and neighbors lost amid that tragedy, we’ve compiled a list of notable sites and organized memorial events where you can pay your respects.
+It’s difficult to process the number of years that have passed since the September 11 attacks.
+In honor of the heroes and neighbors lost amid that tragedy, we’ve compiled a list of notable sites and organized memorial events where you can pay your respects.

 9/11 Memorial Park, Poughkeepsie

-It’s been a year since the memorial, featuring two steel beams collected from the rubble of the World Trade Center, was erected at Civic Center Plaza.
-Surrounding them are cement benches and two newly planted maple trees, one dedicated to fallen Poughkeepsie firefighter Timothy Gunther, a 21-year-old who died from a heart attack while responding to a local fire in May 2015.
+The memorial, which features two steel beams collected from the rubble of the World Trade Center, was erected at Civic Center Plaza in 2014.
+Surrounding it are cement benches and two maple trees, one of which is dedicated to fallen Poughkeepsie firefighter Timothy Gunther, a 21-year-old who died from a heart attack while responding to a local fire in May 2015.

 Rockland County September 11 Memorial, West Haverstraw